MerjaKreivi/Social-Media-Text-Annotator/readme_Hate_Speech_Annotation_Framework.md

 ### HStopic
 Hate speech topic category ‘HStopic’ is used to label sample content into one or several topic subcategories (18 different topic subcategories), where subcategories are:

-national, ethnic, foreign, immigration, religion, politics, opinion, work, sexual, gender, women, appearance, health, status, social media, family (school, friends), trolling, and other
+<li>   national, ethnic, foreign, immigration, religion, politics, opinion, work, sexual, gender, women, appearance, health, status, social media, family (school, friends), trolling, and other

 The other subcategory is available for complex cases to smooth manual labeling process.